As lacrosse grows in popularity across the country, especially on the East Coast

 as that will determine where you’ll be applying.
 Many schools with even the best

-lacrosse teams will offer only partial scholarships to players as the is more on
+lacrosse teams will offer only partial scholarships to players as they are more on

 building a successful team rather than coaxing one excellent player to a school.

 As lacrosse is a sport with a long history, many college-based awards will have